PenKK/PenKK/README.md

-# Hi there, I'm Arman Bains 👋
+# Hi there, I'm Arman 👋

 I'm a UBC Computer Science student.
 My interests are in **full-stack web development**, **desktop application engineering**, and most recently, **computer graphics** and **low level programming**.